arista-eosext/PingCheck/README.md

 The purpose of this utility is to test ICMP reachability, alert if its down and run a configuration change.
 On recovery run another list of config changes specified in a recovery file.

-The failure is a logical 'OR'.
+The IP host test is a logical 'OR'.
 Therefore, if you have two IP Hosts listed, both of them need to fail in order for a config change to be triggered.
 Same situation if you have 3 IP hosts listed, in that all 3 will have to fail in order for a configuration change to be triggered.
+In other words, only 1 IP needs to be ICMP reachable to maintain a HealthStatus of GOOD, or not fail the health check.

 This extension is similar to TCPCheck found here: https://github.com/arista-eosext/TCPCheck but PingCheck uses ICMP instead of HTTP.